Benson516/CarND-Traffic-Sign-Classifier-Project/writeup_proj_3.md

 * validation set accuracy of 0.939
 * test set accuracy of 0.934

-I chose LeNet as the initial architecture; however, after first time of training, the validation accuracy turns out to be less than 0.93 while the accuracy of training set is approaching to 1.0.
+I chose LeNet-5 as the initial architecture; however, after first time of training, the validation accuracy turns out to be less than 0.93 while the accuracy of training set is approaching to 1.0.
 I realize this is a symble of overfiting; therefore, I utilize the regulization on weights of last fully-connected layer and drop-out (p=0.5) after the activation layer of each fully-connected layer.
 This provide a good accuracy (0.93) on the validation set of the German Traffic Sign data set that satisfied the minimum criterion of the project.

+However, when I tested the model with images that are **not** from the German Traffic Sign Dataset, the model failed to classify any of the sign.